vlstill/presentations/memics2015/pres.md

 ## Why LLVM-to-LLVM Transformation?

-*   memory model support could be integrated in verifier
+*   memory model support could be integrated in the verifier
-    *   complicates verifier
+    *   complicates the verifier
     *   impractical if more memory models are to be supported

 . . .

-*   can be implemented in program-to-be-verified
+*   can be implemented in the program to be verified
     *   manual implementation is tedious
     *   automatic transformation is hard to do (especially for C++)

 . . .

 *   transformation of LLVM
-    *   LLVM is assembly-like language
+    *   LLVM is an assembly-like language
-    *   abstracts away from machine registers, caches…
+    *   abstracts away from machine registers, caches, …
     *   significantly simpler than high-level programming languages
     *   API for transformations

     . . .

-    *   ecosystem of code generators for many languages
+    *   an ecosystem of code generators for many languages
     *   analysis tools other than DIVINE can use this transformation

 ## The Transformation

 memory-manipulating instructions need to be replaced to enable TSO simulation

-*   add store buffer for each thread
+*   add a store buffer for each thread
-*   `store` instruction saved data to store buffer
+*   `store` instructions save data to the store buffer
-*   `load` instruction first looks up data in local store buffer, then in memory
+*   `load` instructions first look up data in the local store buffer, then in memory
-*   `fence` (memory barrier) instructions flushes store buffer
+*   `fence` (memory barrier) instructions flush the store buffer
-*   atomic instructions (`atomicrmw`, `cmpxchg`) flush store buffer and perform given action
+*   atomic instructions (`atomicrmw`, `cmpxchg`) flush store buffer and perform the given action

 . . .

-*   memory-manipulating functions (`memcpy`, `memmove`, `memset`) needs to be replaced
+*   memory-manipulating functions (`memcpy`, `memmove`, `memset`) need to be replaced
 *   partial loads/stores need to be handled

 ## Store Buffer Flushing

-store buffer needs to be flushed nondeterministically
+store buffers need to be flushed nondeterministically

 . . .